NETWAYS/gitlab-training/day2/03_CI/03_Gitlab_CI.md

 There are various ways to optimize GitLab CI pipelines.

 * Fail early to avoid wasting resources
-* Use caching for depencencies
+* Use caching for dependencies
-* Use Container Images with depencencies pre-installed
+* Use Container Images with dependencies pre-installed

 In our example, we could change to a Python image to skip the Python installation: